 If you have any company-paid health insurance for any S-Corp shareholders that own 2% or more of the company, it will need to be accurately taxed and reported.
-Please make sure to collect the totals of all the 2018 health insurance premium payments for each of these owners so they can be properly recorded.
+Please make sure to collect the totals of all the 2018 health insurance premium payments for each of these owners to be correctly recorded.

 6. Review 1099 classification

-If your employees were paid sick pay through a third party, please make sure you enter the earnings in our system so that they are properly taxed and reported.
-Also, if you offer your employees a private disability policy, we also need to know about this because we will need to report this on your employees' W-2s.
-Please contact your account representative for assistance.
+If your employees were paid sick pay through a third party, please make sure you enter the earnings in our system so that they are correctly taxed and reported.
+Also, if you offer your employees a private disability policy, we need to know about this because we will need to report this on your employees' W-2s.
+Please get in touch with your account representative for assistance.

 8. Dependent care benefits

 If your employees receive tips, it is ideal you keep track of them through Fingercheck.
-However, if you haven’t kept track of them please make sure to retroactively add them to Fingercheck before the year ends so we can tax these wages and properly report them on the W-2.
+However, if you haven't kept track of them, please make sure to retroactively add them to Fingercheck before the year ends to tax these wages and adequately report them on the W-2.

 10. Employer-sponsored health care for companies of 250+ employees

-If you offer employer-sponsored health care and have over 250 employees, you will need to report the cost of the healthcare (nontaxable wages).
-You can simply set up a memo deduction type and select “employer-sponsored health coverage.”
-Setting this up will not affect your net check, it is just for reporting purposes only.
+If you offer employer-sponsored health care and have over 250 employees, you will need to report the cost of healthcare (nontaxable wages).
+You can set up a memo deduction type and select "employer-sponsored health coverage."
+Setting this up will not affect your net check.
+It is just for reporting purposes only.
 It will be reported on the W-2 in Box 12, Code DD.
 If you need help setting this up, please contact your account representative.

-If you have a total of 50+ full-time employees or full-time equivalent, you might be responsible for filing a 1095-B or 1095-C. Check with your Fingercheck account representative if you think this pertains to you.
+If you have a total of 50+ full-time employees or full-time equivalent, you might be responsible for filing a 1095-B or 1095-C. Again, check with your Fingercheck account representative if you think this pertains to you.

-By reviewing this simple checklist and taking the recommended steps to ensure you've supplied us with up-to-date, accurate, and required information, you ensure that your business smoothly transitions into the new year.
-It's essential that you do your part so we can provide you with the best experience possible, including giving you the correct W-2s, 1099s, and other necessary payroll forms owed to you for this year.
+By reviewing this simple checklist and taking the recommended steps to ensure you've supplied us with up-to-date, accurate, and required information, you confirm that your business smoothly transitions into the new year.
+You must do your part so we can provide you with the best experience possible, including giving you the correct W-2s, 1099s, and other necessary payroll forms owed to you for this year.